open-ephys/acq-board-docs/_sources/User-Manual/Gateware-Update.rst.txt

 Determining current gateware version
 ---------------------------------------

-On the Open Ephys GUI
+In the Open Ephys GUI
 ***************************

-Afer dragging the ``OE FPGA Acquisition Board`` to the signal chain, a message in the console will appear, with the current running gateware.
+After dragging the ``OE FPGA Acquisition Board`` plugin to the signal chain, a message in the console will appear, with the current running gateware.

 .. image:: /_static/images/usermanual/gateware/GUI-message.png
     :width: 80%
     :align: center

-On Bonsai
+In Bonsai
 *********************************

 After creating the ``Source/OpenEphys/AcquisitionBoard`` node, the properties at the